Mhlasakululeka/Spacial-Optimisation/README.md

 The instance solver is declared by
 ```
 routing = pywrapcp.RoutingModel(tsp_size, num_routes, depot)
+# Description of each variable
+   # tsp_size—The number of locations needed to be visited.
+   # num_routes—The number of routes, which is 1 for a TSP.
+   #  depot—The start and end node of the route.
 ```
-    tsp_size—The number of locations needed to be visited. num_routes—The number of routes, which is 1 for a TSP. depot—The start and end node of the route.